sciaca/zzzz/README.md

     If Not sourceWb Is Nothing Then sourceWb.Close SaveChanges:=False On Error GoTo 0
     Err.Raise savedErrorNumber, "ImportOneReport", savedErrorText End Function

+Private Sub AddInterestCurrencyCodes(ByVal pastedRange As Range)
+    Dim dateColumn As Long
+    Dim currencyColumn As Long
+    Dim rowNumber As Long
+    Dim currentCurrency As String
+    Dim rowText As String
+    Dim dateValue As Variant

+    dateColumn = FindHeaderColumn(pastedRange, "date")
+    If dateColumn = 0 Then
+        Err.Raise vbObjectError + 2020, "AddInterestCurrencyCodes", _
+                  "Date column was not found in PHN160BS interest report."
+    End If

+    currencyColumn = pastedRange.Column + pastedRange.Columns.Count

+    For rowNumber = 1 To pastedRange.Rows.Count
+        rowText = LCase$(RowTextValue(pastedRange.Rows(rowNumber)))

+        If InStr(1, rowText, "canadian dollar", vbTextCompare) > 0 Then
+            currentCurrency = "CAD"
+        ElseIf InStr(1, rowText, "usa dollar", vbTextCompare) > 0 _
+            Or InStr(1, rowText, "us dollar", vbTextCompare) > 0 _
+            Or InStr(1, rowText, "u.s. dollar", vbTextCompare) > 0 Then
+            currentCurrency = "USD"
+        End If

+        dateValue = pastedRange.Cells(rowNumber, dateColumn).Value

+        If Len(currentCurrency) > 0 And IsDate(dateValue) Then
+            pastedRange.Worksheet.Cells( _
+                pastedRange.Row + rowNumber - 1, currencyColumn).Value2 = currentCurrency
+        End If
+    Next rowNumber
+End Sub

+Private Function FindHeaderColumn(ByVal reportRange As Range, _
+                                  ByVal headerText As String) As Long
+    Dim maximumRows As Long
+    Dim rowNumber As Long
+    Dim columnNumber As Long
+    Dim cellText As String

+    maximumRows = reportRange.Rows.Count
+    If maximumRows > 20 Then maximumRows = 20

+    For rowNumber = 1 To maximumRows
+        For columnNumber = 1 To reportRange.Columns.Count
+            If Not IsError(reportRange.Cells(rowNumber, columnNumber).Value2) Then
+                cellText = LCase$(Trim$(CStr( _
+                           reportRange.Cells(rowNumber, columnNumber).Value2)))

+                If cellText = LCase$(headerText) Then
+                    FindHeaderColumn = columnNumber
+                    Exit Function
+                End If
+            End If
+        Next columnNumber
+    Next rowNumber
+End Function

+Private Function RowTextValue(ByVal reportRow As Range) As String
+    Dim cell As Range
+    Dim combinedText As String

+    For Each cell In reportRow.Cells
+        If Not IsError(cell.Value2) Then
+            If Len(Trim$(CStr(cell.Value2))) > 0 Then
+                combinedText = combinedText & " " & CStr(cell.Value2)
+            End If
+        End If
+    Next cell

+    RowTextValue = combinedText
+End Function

 Private Sub RemoveRepeatedHeaderRows(ByVal destinationSheet As Worksheet, _